 Since all repeatable, routine processes (including programming) are being automated, so professionals are capable of looking at the system as a whole – systems analysts – are becoming ever more important.
 SAS major in Information Technology and Digital Society focuses on educating people with can analyze complex systems in various subject domains and find IT-solutions for problems that emerge in them.

-Liberal Arts and Sciences educational model at SAS, where 1st and 2nd year students develop a systematic worldview through the core curriculum and can delve deeper in the subject domains that interest them most by choosing appropriate electives, allows IT majors to effectively connect this knowledge with IT-competencies in their 3rd and 4th year.
+Multidisciplinary educational model at SAS, where 1st and 2nd year students develop a systematic worldview through the core curriculum and can delve deeper in the subject domains that interest them most by choosing appropriate electives, allows IT majors to effectively connect this knowledge with IT-competencies in their 3rd and 4th year.

 SAS IT majors will work as mediators between IT development teams and their clients from different subject domains, from economics and culture to biology and business.
 They will begin their careers as systems analysts, as well as business-analysts, product and project managers, specialists in digital transformation.

 This subject is combine basics of programming, algorithms with learning C# and OOP.

 - Understand in depth the considerations of OOP